AQA Biology Cells Revision Notes

 Exam Questions

-Describe and explain the structure and function of the cell membrane.
+Describe and explain the structure of a eukaryotic cell.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how the structure of eukaryotic cells differs from prokaryotic cells.
+Explain how the structure of the cell membrane relates to its function.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by the term 'cell differentiation'?
+What is meant by selective permeability?
 [2 marks]

 2 marksView mark scheme hint▾